 I stopped by to see what all the hype was about and I was not disappointed.
 The massive space is a 4th generation family-owned carpet business that houses thousands of traditional hand-woven rugs.

 Even if you aren’t into Instagramming, I saw families there getting their portraits taken and the shop itself is so impressive, it’s definitely worth a look.
-You might even find a magic carpet you want to take home with you.
+You might even find a magic carpet you want to take home as one of your Turkish souvenirs.

 Sultan Carpets is another shop in town that offers a similar experience and also requires payment for photography.